 After a storm, filing an insurance claim to repair or replace your roof can be challenging.
 Finding a reliable and trustworthy roofing contractor is your first step in repairing post-storm damage.
 An experienced contractor will help guide you throughout the claims process with your insurance company, and ensure that your home is restored to its original condition as quickly as possible.

 At Modernize, we frequently speak to homeowners about their home improvement projects.
 In our recent interviews, 90 percent of homeowners requested a checklist to help them find and vet contractors.
 Modernize now offers homeowners a free, digital Contractor Checklist as a simple, step-by-step guide to assist with your roofing project.

-How to Find a Reliable Roofing Contractor
+1. Find a Reliable Roofing Contractor

 The homeowner insurance claim process is usually prompted by an emergency repair.
 To restore the comfort, safety, and privacy of your home, you will need to have the repair or replacement done as soon as possible.

 That’s why you’ll want to find a contractor you can trust— a local professional who can get the job done quickly and assist with your claims process:

 It’s important to find a reliable roofing contractor so that your repair or replacement can be done as quickly as possible.
 To determine the best professional fit for your roofing project: